Pre-Writing activities are an important part of preschool. They strengthen little hands and help teach how to form lines and curves.

 What are Pre-Writing Activities?

-Pre-Writing activities help little learners strengthen the muscles in their hands.
-But that’s not all essential movements (curves, lines, etc). that are needed to form letters and numbers are also worked on.
+Essential movements (curves, lines, etc) that are needed to form letters and numbers are also worked on.

 This article may contain affiliate links to products that may help you when homeschooling preschool.